LucaVazz/SetlXHelper/README.md

 ## A Note on Used Material
 * The syntax highlighting is (obviously) based on the [SetlX Grammar](https://github.com/herrmanntom/setlX/blob/master/interpreter/core/src/main/antlr/SetlXgrammar.g).
-* The icons in this readme are taken from the [TypeScript Homepage](https://www.typescriptlang.org/index.html#download-links).
+* The icons in this readme are taken from the [TypeScript homepage](https://www.typescriptlang.org/index.html#download-links), the [TextMate Wiki AlternativeIcons page](http://macromates.com/textmate/other/TextMate300.psd.gz) and the [JetBrains Press & Logos page](https://www.jetbrains.com/company/press).